Some like it rough: The benefits of a good body polish

 People be like...you use a salt scrub on your face???

-Of course, our sea salt scrub is bound together with skin-loving sweet almond oil.
-Some people find this a little bit greasy, and if you're one of those people, then simply shower off afterwards - you probably still won't need a moisturizer afterwards.
+Of course, our sea salt scrub is bound together with skin-loving, cosmetic grade carrier oils like sweet almond, coconut, ricebran, hemp and avocado oil.
+Some people find oil based scrubs a little bit greasy, and if you're one of those people, then simply shower off afterwards - you probably still won't need a moisturizer afterwards.

 Questions about exfoliating?
 Contact us for speedy answers or leave a comment!